-The fuse designations are printed on the ignition board and the control board.
-See Figure 21 for board locations.
+The fuse designations are printed on the ignition control board.
+See Figure 15 for board locations.
 Fuses are available as common hardware items or may be purchased from Hayward in a service parts kit.
 The fuse specifications are:

-- F1 fuse (low voltage): 3A blade style fast-acting automotive fuse, type 257 - FC1 & FC2 (transformer primary) and FC4 (transformer secondary): 3A slo-blo fuse, 5 x 20 mm
+• F1 fuse (low voltage): 3A blade style fast-acting automotive fuse, type 257